Event Horizon (film): Box office

+The film was a major box-office bomb.
+(Note: Attributed to multiple references:) In late September 1997, while it was still in release, Viacom (Paramount's parent) stock fell 5 percent after Wall Street analysts cut third-quarter cash-flow forecasts, partly citing a write-off on Event Horizon; no amount for which was disclosed.
+According to the industry magazine BoxOffice, its worldwide theatrical total was $47.1 million.

 Critical response

+Kathleen Quinlan (pictured in 1975) was singled out for praise by critics at Variety and The Washington Post for her performance.
+The Washington Post described her as a "close second" to Fishburne's.

-On review aggregator Rotten Tomatoes, Event Horizon holds an approval rating of 36% based on 96 reviews and an average rating of 5.2/10.
-Its consensus reads, "Despite a strong opening that promises sci-fi thrills, Event Horizon quickly devolves into an exercise of style over substance whose flashy effects and gratuitous gore fail to mask its overreliance on horror clichés."
-On Metacritic, the film holds a weighted average score of 35 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
+Upon release, Event Horizon received mostly negative reviews from critics, (Note: Attributed to multiple references:) who often dismissed it as superficial, derivative, and overly gory.
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Roger Ebert gave the film two out of four stars, commending its atmosphere and noting the opening portion as particularly well crafted; however, he felt it never managed to become the intense, thought-provoking experience it wanted to be.
 The Washington Post critic Stephen Hunter called the film "pointlessly loud", with more devotion to style than scares and a satisfying explanation of its supernatural experiences.
 In a lukewarm review, Empire magazine wrote: "That the film never fulfils its promise is down to its over reliance on horror vagaries in a precision-built sci-fi milieu, ultimately leaving too many unanswered queries.
 A sharper script and a more credible solution could have turned this impressive hokum into a force to be reckoned with".
-Ebert and some other critics noted the influence of Solaris on Event Horizon.
+Critics frequently noted the film's evident influences, often describing it as "The Shining in space" or an Alien knockoff.
+Ebert and Jonathan Rosenbaum particularly highlighted the debt to Solaris, with Ebert arguing that the earlier film handled similar themes more effectively.
+Other films critics compared similarities with Event Horizon to include Fantastic Voyage (1966), 2001: A Space Odyssey (1968), Raise the Titanic (1980), Stargate (1994), Seven (1995), and Hellraiser: Bloodline (1996).